mropert/vk-renderer/README.md

 ```

 This library also uses VkBootstrap but the source is included under `third_party` for convenience as it's not on vckpg.

+## Profiling

+The library has instrumentation profiling support using Optick (https://github.com/bombomby/optick).

+If an `Optick` target is found in CMake's context, CPU and GPU event scopes will be added for most non-trivial operations.

+As mentioned in examples, Optick has no way to unregister a GPU once set.
+You will need to call `OPTICK_SHUTDOWN()` before
+running the `renderer::Device` destructors.